pocomane/brewed-in-the-apocalypse/bita.md

 TODO : add the previous priciples to the default ones ?

-Do not follow the ambientation creation phase.
+Do not follow the setting creation phase.
 Use the following themes to be avoide, and thruth about the world.

 bla bla